 Simply put, this decadent and delicate confection is a stiff meringue usually made with very stiff beaten egg whites.
 These are folded with caster sugar, an acid (such as lemon juice), cornflour, and occasionally a flavour additive like vanilla extract.
 The whole meringue is baked until the outside becomes a crispy light brown shell, while the centre remains soft, like a warm and melty marshmallow.
 Many top their Pavlova with whipped cream and fresh fruit.

 It can take quite a bit of practice to perfect the Pavlova.
 It’s very fragile, prone to deflating and breaking when exposed to cool air too fast.
-It’s a popular Christmas dessert in southern hemisphere countries; since the holiday falls during the Summer season in those regions there is less chance of having the “Pav” flatten.
+It’s a popular Christmas dessert in Southern Hemisphere countries; since the holiday falls during Summer in those regions there is less chance of having the “Pav” flatten.
 Australia and New Zealand are particularly passionate about their holiday Pavlovas.

 Why is it called Pavlova?

 While the exact date and country of origin are still hotly debated, almost all culinary historians agree the dessert was created in honour of Russian ballerina Anna Pavlova.
 Anna’s signature dance style and beauty made her world-famous in the early 20th century.
 In fact, she was so popular she became the first ballerina to tour around the globe!